HttpAnimation/FakeAI/README.md

 FakeAI is a website that allows you to use AI at school and work with it showing up on the history.

 ## Installing
-1) If you have git installed, it will make it really easy.
+1) If you have git installed, it will make it seasy.
 Just enter
     ```
     git clone https://github.com/HttpAnimation/FakeAI.git
     ```